phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 ## The Incentive efficient— Direct mechanism: The service
 **The constraints**
-* 1. Incentive Compatibility: The objective is to encourage users to share their true preferences and information willingly
+1. Incentive Compatibility: The objective is to encourage users to share their true preferences and information willingly
-* 2. Participation Constraint: Encourage users to participate by creating incentives and ensure that users are not better offf by not participating
+2. Participation Constraint: Encourage users to participate by creating incentives and ensure that users are not better offf by not participating

-*.
-3. Pareto Optimality: Resources are used efficiently to benefit all participants.
+3. Pareto Optimality: Resources are used efficiently to benefit all participants.</br>
-Example 1: If the party does not understand the political preferences of a user, it cannot design an efficient policy for that group.
+Example 1: If the party does not understand the political preferences of a user, it cannot design an efficient policy for that group.</br>
-Example 2: If the party does not have access to a user's email address, communication becomes inefficient.
+Example 2: If the party does not have access to a user's email address, communication becomes inefficient.</br>

 ## How we use the Direct Mechanism model to engage users
 Because each service is an independent mechanism we create mechanisms that are optimal for different groups of participants.
 This allows us  to control the components of each service independently without affecting other services or groups